 The first lockdown in spring 2020 coincided with one of the main projects that I work on that time of year: supporting the ground nesting birds who visit the New Forest to breed.
 The New Forest is one of the few places left in the UK lucky enough to have birds like curlew, woodlark, Dartford warbler and nightjar breeding here at this time of year.
 Unlike most birds, they nest on the ground and love heathland and open areas of the forest where timber has been felled.

 To help them protect themselves from predators they are extremely well camouflaged.
 But this means that they are often not seen by people, which puts them at real risk.
 I have been leading a campaign to make people more aware of these birds and how they can play a part in helping them to breed successfully and thrive here.
 This is critical to these birds being able to continue to exist in this country.
 It’s something I feel really passionately about.

-Of course when lockdown measures started to ease and visitors began to gradually return we had to think about a new, unexpected challenge: helping the birds readjust to people.
+Of course when first lockdown measures started to ease and visitors began to gradually return we had to think about a new, unexpected challenge: helping the birds readjust to people.
 As we do every year, we kept some of the car parks very close to breeding sites closed.
 We usually pick these based on data from previous years, so we can see where the birds prefer to nest.
-This year we added a number of extra locations for the new places where birds had decided looked a good place to nest at the time!
+In 2020 we added a number of extra locations for the new places where birds had decided looked a good place to nest at the time!